Bugmark-Simulator/bugmark_simulation/README.md

 7. On your local machine, browse to `http://<hostname>:4567`

 Your platform is ready to go.
+The default admin account is
+ - user: admin@bugmark.net
+ - password: bugmark

 ## Reseting Bugmark Exchange and all the database